 The Tesla Powerwall 2 is one of the most advanced residential energy storage systems in the world, and the real magic behind it is the batteries.
 Tesla’s leadership in battery technology from the cell to the pack and into the finished products that utilize them highlights the fact that Tesla is truly not just an automotive company but really more of a broader tech company.
-Tesla’s batteries make their way from the company to consumers in a variety of form factors, including cars like the Model 3 and stationary energy products like the Powerwall.
+Tesla’s batteries make their way from the company to consumers in a variety of form factors, including in cars like the Tesla Model 3 and stationary energy products like the Powerwall 2 and Powerpack.

-Tesla has created a Powerwall Overview and Welcome Guide, but there are many features of the Powerwall that simply don’t come through in a simple pamphlet.
-Digging deeper, the Tesla AC Powerwall Owner’s Manual provides significantly more information for those willing or interested in looking behind the curtain.
+Tesla has created a Powerwall Overview and Welcome Guide, but there are many features of the Powerwall that simply don’t come through in an introductory pamphlet.
+Digging deeper, Tesla published the AC Powerwall Owner’s Manual, which provides significantly more information for those willing or interested in looking behind the curtain.

-The Powerwall 2 is, at its core, a DC Battery system with a usable capacity of 13.5 kilowatt-hours that can be extracted at a 7kW peak or 5kW continuous rate.
-Most homes run on AC power, though, so Tesla has stacked an inverter on top of the battery pack that turns stored DC power from the battery into AC power that all of the appliances and gadgets in the house can use.
+The Powerwall 2 is, at its core, a DC energy storage system with a usable capacity of 13.5 kilowatt-hours per Powerwall.
+For more storage capacity, multiple Powerwalls can be installed in parallel.
+As most homes run on AC power, Tesla stacked an inverter on top of the battery pack that turns the stored DC power from the battery into AC power that all of the appliances and gadgets in the house can use.
 The inverter can push out the resulting AC power at 7kW peak or at a 5kW continuous rate.
 Bundling more Powerwall 2s together in a single installation also provides the capability to support even larger power draws.

 Conversely, when it comes times to charge, the inverter can turn AC power back into DC power that is stored in the battery.
-This inverter has a round trip efficiency of 90%, meaning that 10% of the power sent into the Powerwall to be stored is lost by the time it gets back out in the inefficiencies of converting the power from AC to DC (going into the Powerwall) and from stored DC power back to usable AC power as it comes out of the Powerwall into the home.
+This inverter has a round trip efficiency of 90%, meaning that 10% of the power sent into the Powerwall to be stored is lost by the time it gets back out due to the inefficiencies of converting the power from AC to DC (going into the Powerwall) and from stored DC power back to usable AC power as it comes out of the Powerwall into the home.

 Batteries are commonly rated, compared, and discussed based on their usable capacity, as listed in kilowatt-hours (kWh).
 Unfortunately, the world of storage capacities is not a straightforward one, with some manufacturers listing the total capacity of the battery cells in the unit even though some of it might be reserved to protect the life of the battery.

-Tesla lists the capacity of its Powerwall 2 units in terms of usable capacity, which is the total amount of energy stored in the battery that can actually be pulled back out and used by the attached home or business.
+Tesla lists the capacity of its Powerwall 2 units in terms of usable capacity, which is the total amount of energy stored in the battery that can actually be used by the homeowner.
 It features a 100% depth of discharge, meaning that the entire 13.5 kWh of usable capacity can be pulled out, if needed.

 Powerwall Operating Modes